Dialight

 Dialight plc is a British-based electronics business specialising in light-emitting diode lighting for hazardous locations.
 It is headquartered in London and operates in North America, the United Kingdom, mainland Europe, Australia, Asia and South America.
-It is listed on the London Stock Exchange and is a constituent of the FTSE SmallCap and FTSE techMARK Focus indices.
+It is listed on the London Stock Exchange and is a constituent of the FTSE SmallCap, and FTSE techMARK Focus indices.

 History

 The business was founded in 1938 and became part of the Dutch company Philips in 1963.
 In 1990, through a management buyout, it became part of Roxboro Group, which was first listed on the London Stock Exchange in 1993.
 In 2005, it was renamed Dialight.

+In 2012, Dialight announced that they would expand their manufacturing capabilities in Malaysia.